Edjy111/holbertonschool-zero_day/README.md

 My first readme
-Uodate of the 1st readme
+Update of the 1st readme